 This course provides the non-technical student with an introduction to the basic principles of geology, cosmology, meteorology, and astronomy.
 (F, Sp, Su)

 PHS 112 Physical Science II

-4 semester hours Prerequisite: None Core Area III ASCI TSCI (Lec 3 hrs, Lab 2 hrs) This course provides the non-technical student with an introduction to the basic principles of chemistry and physics.
-(F, Sp.
-Su)
+This course provides the non-technical student with an introduction to the basic principles of chemistry and physics.
+(F. Sp, Su)

 Physical Therapist Assistant (PTA)